Panic Button (2011 film): Plot

 Gwen tries to seduce Max in the bathroom, as this is now her task.
 Max realises the plane's hold adjoins the bathroom, and starts to break through with an axe.
 Gwen tries to stop him and has her neck broken by Jo.
 Gwen's sister is shown being set alight.
 Max breaks through into the hold and finds the bodies of their friends: they have been watching recordings of them being killed.
 Max finds his laptop and attempts to get help, but the pilot demands the laptop from him, and destroys it.
 Jo and Max scuffle with the pilot.
 Max starts to feel ill; as he dies Jo reveals that she has poisoned him with the wine as her task.
-Jo and the pilot stand off and the alligator demands he goes back into the cockpit or else his family will die.
+Jo and the pilot stand off and the alligator demands he go back into the cockpit or else his family will die.
 Jo tries to convince him that they are already dead.
 Before he goes back into the cockpit, he tazes Jo.
 She eventually regains consciousness.

 Jo, as the only survivor, is shown a video of a girl, Lucy Turner, committing suicide.
 The alligator reveals that all four of them had watched the video and made disparaging comments about it rather than trying to save her.
 He is going to release the video of their ordeal and tells Jo he harmed her daughter.
 With 6 minutes to impact, Jo runs to the exit of the plane and manages to open the plug door, getting sucked out of the plane just before it crashes into the sea.
 News reporters talk about the wreckage, confirming the video went viral.
 Jo's daughter, Sophie, is shown with the man who was the alligator.
-He introduces himself as Rupert Turner. and tells her that she is no longer Sophie, but Lucy.
+He introduces himself as Rupert Turner and tells her that she is no longer Sophie, but Lucy.
+He introduces her to her new "mother" and "brother."
 The film ends with them walking away hand in hand.